Lars Nootbaar Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.77).
+- The Reds have a 4.84 team ERA that ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to give up the third-most home runs in baseball (221 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (222 total, 1.4 per game).

-- In his most recent outing on Saturday against the Pittsburgh Pirates, the right-hander threw five innings, allowing three earned runs while surrendering five hits.
+- His last appearance was on Tuesday against the Cleveland Guardians, when the righty threw three innings, surrendering seven earned runs while giving up eight hits.

-- In four games this season, the 22-year-old has a 5.66 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .220 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.